 Amidst all the places that people get tattoos on the neck are one of the most visible ones.
-Since one does not normally cover the neck region, neck tattoos are open to everyone.
+Since one does not normally cover the neck region, neck tattoo designs are open to everyone.
 Most people who get their neck tattoos impulsively without giving it a clear thought have had to face uncomfortable questions about the tattoo.
 A neck tattoo is not easy to hide.
 You will be questioned about its importance, meaning, the reason you got the tattoo, etc.

 Apart from that, you must also consider how the neck tattoo could influence peoples’ perception of you.
 A neck tattoo would definitely be one of the first things a person would notice about you at their first glance.
 Consciously or possibly unconsciously, the person in front of you, while drawing conclusions about your personality, will consider the neck tattoo and what it possibly means.